pimcore/pimcore/doc/01_Getting_Started/02_Advanced_Installation_Topics.md

 Before bundles are displayed in the installation process, the `BundleSetupEvent` is fired.
 You can listen or subscribe to this event to add/remove bundles or the recommendations.
 Note that a recommendation will only be added if the bundle is already in the bundles list.
-For more info check e.g. the [pimcore/skeleton](https://github.com/pimcore/skeleton) on how the [pimcore/admin-ui-classic-bundle](https://github.com/pimcore/admin-ui-classic-bundle) is installed there.
+For more info, you can take a look at the [Pimcore Skeleton](https://github.com/pimcore/skeleton) to see how the [Admin UI Classic Bundle](https://github.com/pimcore/admin-ui-classic-bundle) is installed.

 ```php
 <?php